nextzen/lrm-mapzen/README.md

-# Extend Leaflet Routing Machine with Mapzen Turn-by-Turn Routing
+# Add support for Mapzen Turn-by-Turn routing in Leaflet Routing Machine

 Mapzen Turn-by-Turn is an open-source routing service with dynamic run-time costing that lets you integrate automobile, bicycle, pedestrian, or multimodal navigation into a web or mobile application.
-To use Mapzen Turn-by-Turn with the Leaflet Routing Machine, install the lrm-mapzen plug-in and obtain an API key from [mapzen.com/developers](http://mapzen.com/developers).

-Use this plug-in to create a map that has a route line between map locations (also known as waypoints), a text narrative of maneuvers to perform on the route, distances along your route and estimated travel times, and the ability to drag the route start and endpoints to get a different path.
-Mapzen Turn-by-Turn is substituted for the default routing service used in Leaflet Routing Machine.
+Use this plug-in to create a Leaflet map that has a route line between map locations (also known as waypoints), a text narrative of maneuvers to perform on the route, distances along your route and estimated travel times, and the ability to drag the route start and endpoints to get a different path.

+With lrm-mapzen, Mapzen Turn-by-Turn is substituted for the default routing service used in Leaflet Routing Machine.
+You need to install the lrm-mapzen plug-in and obtain an API key from [mapzen.com/developers](http://mapzen.com/developers).

-## Get started with LRM-Mapzen
+## Get started with lrm-mapzen

-Follow along with [this tutorial](https://mapzen.com/documentation/turn-by-turn/add-routing-to-a-map/) to build a map with LRM-Mapzen.
+Follow along with [this tutorial](https://mapzen.com/documentation/turn-by-turn/add-routing-to-a-map/) to build a map with lrm-mapzen.

 [Download lrm-mapzen](https://mapzen.com/resources/lrm-valhalla-0.0.9.zip) and insert a reference to the JavaScript file into your page right after the line where it loads Leaflet Routing Machine: